 - Contributions to a range of university welfare events focused on mental health

 - Recovery talks at eating-disorder clinics

-My past and future talks are listed on my personal site, here.
+My past and future academic talks are also listed on my personal site, here.

 From a participant in my workshop ‘Food, bodies, and the wider world’: